-- ENG-L 383 Studies in British or Commonwealth Culture (3 cr.)
-Study of a coherent period of British or Commonwealth culture (such as medieval, Elizabethan, or Victorian England, or modern Canada), with attention to the relations between literature, the other arts, and the intellectual milieu. - ENG-L 388 Studies in Irish Literature and Culture (3 cr.)
-An intensive classroom and on-site study of Irish culture and the literature it has produced. - ENG-L 390 Children's Literature (3 cr.)
+- ENG-L 388 Studies in Irish Literature and Culture (3 cr.)
+An intensive classroom and on-site study of Irish culture and the literature it has produced.
+A recent version of this course was "Ireland in Film." - ENG-L 390 Children's Literature (3 cr.)
 Historical and modern children's books and selections from books.
 Designed to assist future teachers, parents, or others in selecting the best in children's literature for each period of the child's life. - ENG-L 391 Literature for Young Adults (3 cr.)
 Study of books suitable for junior high and high school youths.
 Special stress on works of fiction dealing with contemporary problems; but also including modern classics, biography, science fiction, and other areas of interest to young adults. - ENG-L 395 British and American Film Stds (3 cr.)
 Intensive study of specific topics related to film narratives; emphasis on American or British film as a cultural phenomenon.
-Topic varies. - ENG-L 406 Topics in African-American Literature (3 cr.)
+Topic varies.
+A recent version of this course was "Film Scores." - ENG-L 406 Topics in African-American Literature (3 cr.)
 Focuses on a particular genre, time, and period.
 Topics may include 20th-century African-American women's novels, black male identity in African-American literature, or African-American autobiography.
 May be repeated once for credit with different focus. - ENG-L 431 Topics in Literary Study (3 cr.)
 Studies in individual authors, groups of authors, movements, themes, modes, or genres.
-Topic varies. - ENG-L 433 Conversations with Shakespeare (3 cr.)
+A recent version of this variable topics class was: "Graphic Novels." - ENG-L 433 Conversations with Shakespeare (3 cr.)
 An interdisciplinary and intertextual study of Shakespeare's work and its influence to the present day.
-Students will compare Shakespeare texts with latter day novels, plays, poems, and films that allude to or incorporate some aspect of Shakespeare's art. - ENG-L 450 Seminar: British and American Authors (3 cr.)
-Intensive study of a major author or a school, or closely-related authors. - ENG-L 460 Seminar: Literary Form, Mode, and Theme (3 cr.)
-Study of texts written in several historical periods united by a common mode or form (narrative, romanticism, lyric, etc.), or by a common theme (Bildungsroman, the city and the country, the two cultures question, the uses of literacy, etc.). - ENG-L 495 Individual Reading in English (1-3 cr.)
-P: Consent of instructor and department chair.
-May be repeated once for credit. - ENG-L 553 Studies in Literature (3 cr.)
-Variable topics at the graduate level related to the study of literature. - ENG-W 105 Composition Lab (0-1 cr.)
-A composition lab in which students will practice writing skills taught in ENG-W 131. - ENG-W 131 Reading, Writing, Inquiry 1 (3 cr.)
-Offers instruction and practice in the reading, writing, and critical thinking skills required in college.
-Emphasis is on written assignments that require summary, synthesis, analysis, and argument.
+Students will compare Shakespeare texts with latter day novels, plays, poems, and films that allude to or incorporate some aspect of Shakespeare's art.